hakantekgul/ML_Automated_Trading_Robinhood/README.md

 ```
 python3 simulate_results.py
 ```
 You can change the number of shares to buy/sell, ML algorithm, and starting value of your portfolio.
+This script simulates the market from previos years with your trading decisions and shows the performance of your portfolio.

 ## Automated Trading
 After simulating your trading strategy, run the following Python script: